oracle-livelabs/database/23cfree/jrdv-schrodingers-document/initialize-ords/initialize-ords.md

 * Oracle Database 23c Free Developer Release
 * A terminal or console access to the database

-## Task 1:Resetting database user password
+## Task 1: Resetting database user password

 1. The first step is to get to a command prompt.
 If you need to open a terminal and you are running in a Sandbox environment, click on Activities and then Terminal.